MCC Interim Linux: History

 Indeed, no attempt was ever made to distribute it with a wide range of software or even the X386 windowing system.

 Successors

-Soon after the first release came other distributions such as TAMU, created by individuals at Texas A&M University, Martin Junius's MJ, Softlanding Linux System and H J Lu's small base system.
-These in turn were quickly superseded by Debian, Red Hat Linux and Slackware, the oldest surviving distributions.
+Soon after the first release came other distributions such as TAMU, created by individuals at Texas A&M University, Martin Junius's MJ, Softlanding Linux System and H J Lu's Linux Base System.
+These in turn were quickly superseded by Slackware and Debian, the oldest surviving distributions, as well as Red Hat Linux and SUSE Linux.

 The 1.0 distribution of MCC Interim pointed out that Debian was "five times the size of MCC, and quite comprehensive", and the final distribution encouraged users to switch to Debian by providing transitional support.

 Included software

 Version 0.95c+

 As discussed in an email dated 23 April 1992, the boot and utilities disk pair included: